sorrells81/rahaShTippaNayaH/content/yAtrAH/bhAratam/south/TN/_index.md

 title = "+tamiL nADu"
 +++

-- koDaikanal			India	 Polluted by plastic. big shopping area with many Tibetians.
+- koDaikanal			India	 Polluted by plastic. big shopping area with many Tibetans.
 With shrIvatsa-doDDappa's family; and with VVSHS friends.
 Exotically cool for the region,
 - maDrAs/ chennai			India	 The US consulate, some shopping complex, marina beach.
 - mInAkShI dEvasthAna, madurai			India	 huge temple defiled by too many shops within the campus.
 - rAmAnuja temple, shrIperambadUr	Temple		India	 witnessed the beginnings of rAmAnuja-ArAdhanA, with a yati in attendance.
 Unpleasant baragain for tirumaN.
 Jan 2011.